All 4 Mortal Kombat Movies in Order

 How Many Mortal Kombat Movies Are There?

-Even though there twenty-three Mortal Games released since 1992, there are only three Mortal Kombat movies created in the last few decades.
-We will talk about each movie in detail and see if they really caught the true charm of Mortal Kombat games.
-First, two movies got released in the span of two years, 1995 and 1997 respectively, while we had to wait twenty years for the Mortal Kombat movie released last year.
+We will talk about each live-action movie in detail and see if they really caught the true charm of Mortal Kombat games.
+The first two movies were released in the span of two years, 1995 and 1997 respectively, while fans waited twenty years for the 2021 reboot.
+A fourth film, ‘Mortal Kombat II’, then followed just five years later, opening in theaters and IMAX on May 8, 2026.

 Mortal Kombat Movies in Order (At Glance)

 As we already said, there are plenty of Mortal Kombat games released since 1992 and their plots are mostly surrounding the original premise of the games.
 Even though we got two Mortal Kombat movies in the span of two years, Hollywood strayed away from the franchise because game adaptations to live-action films were not received really well.
-However, in true remake fashion that is happening in the last few years, Hollywood came back to the notable gaming franchise once again and decided to create another Mortal Kombat movie that was released in 2021.
-These are Mortal Kombat games at glance:

-- Mortal Kombat (1995)
+- Mortal Kombat’ (1995)

-- Mortal Kombat: Annihilation (1997)
+- ‘Mortal Kombat: Annihilation’ (1997)

-- Mortal Kombat (2021)
+- ‘Mortal Kombat’ (2021)

 What Is the Best Way To Watch Mortal Kombat Movies?